 Investing is where you use money to (hopefully) make more money.

-You could run a business.
+You can run a business.

 - They can pay dividends (regular payments to you based on their profit).